xwdsh1446546640/my-academic-website/content/en/authors/admin/_index.md

 ---

 Wu Zhou (周武) received the B.Eng degree of computer science in [Hohai University](https://en.hhu.edu.cn/), Nanjing, China in 2021.
 He is currently a postgraduate in [Besti Vicory Lab](https://www.victory-lab.net/), Beijing Electronic Science and Technology Institute.
 His tutor is Professor [Xin Jin](https://jinxin.me/).
 At present, he serves as the minister of the academic & practice department of BESTI postgraduates' union (北京电子科技学院研究生会学术实践部部长).
-His research includes music information retrieval, computer vision and cryptography.
+His research includes music information retrieval, computational aesthetics, computer vision and cryptography.

 ---